 - Drugs and toxins – some medications can upset the gastrointestinal tract and certain toxins can also cause diarrhoea

 - Inflammatory disorders – inflammatory bowel disorders can cause your cat to develop diarrhoea

 - Metabolic diseases – thyroid imbalances or diseases in other organs, such as the liver or pancreas can upset the environment in the gastrointestinal tract resulting in diarrhoea

-WHEN IS DIARRHEA IN CATS AN EMERGENCY?
+WHEN IS DIARRHOEA IN CATS AN EMERGENCY?

 It’s important to assess your cat.
 If he seems to be happy and playful and isn’t displaying other symptoms, such as weakness, decreased appetite, vomiting and if the diarrhoea resolves itself over a period of a day, it’s probably not an emergency situation.

-If your cat’s diarrhea is prolonged and accompanied by a significant change in behaviour and an onset of other alarming symptoms, you should consider this an emergency and take him to the veterinarian immediately.
+If your cat’s diarrhoea is prolonged and accompanied by a significant change in behaviour and an onset of other alarming symptoms, you should consider this an emergency and take him to the veterinarian immediately.

 The veterinarian will perform a thorough history and physical exam to determine possible causes of the diarrhoea.
 Faecal examinations, blood tests and X-rays may also be needed.
 Advanced testing, if required, may include ultrasound or intestinal biopsy.